ctrlflowjs/ctrlflow/README.md

 ![Build](https://github.com/ctrlflowjs/ctrlflow/actions/workflows/ci.yml/badge.svg)

 ctrl+flow is a lightweight alternative to business process automation platforms.
-It has no standalone deployment, it's a framework you can install into any Node.js web app and requires only a Redis instance to support background processing.

-#### What is user automation?

-User automation means enabling users to automate parts of an application by letting them choose a triggering event and a series of actions to perform.
-It provides users advanced control of app logic without writing code or needing developer support.
-It's often found as a premium feature in many popular enterprise tools like Airtable, Slack, and Trello, and with ctrl+flow it can be added to any Node.js web app.
+It's a framework you can `npm install` in any Node.js app and begin experimenting with in minutes.
+It prioritizes developer needs over artificial business appeal, ensuring it can be extended, monitored, debugged, and maintained with the tools and processes of your choosing.

 #### How can you use it?
 - Enrich internal apps and reduce reliance on the dev team by enabling users to self-automate select scenarios